linked-db/linked-ql/README.md

 npx linkedql migrate
 ```

-On each command, you can use the `--dir` flag to point Linked QL to your "database" directory (where you have your `schema.json` and `driver.js` files):
+On each command, you can use the `--dir` flag to point Linked QL to your "database" directory (where you have your `schema.json` and `driver.js` files), that's if you have chosen a different location other than `./database`:

 ```cmd
 npx linkedql migrate --dir="./src/database-stuff"